My two boys (who were 15 and 17 at the time) knew everything

 her face - she threw herself into the arms of her auntie and her grandmothers

-ran down the corridor to her Dad's room shouting "I have to see
+ran down the corridor to her Dad's room shouting, "I have to see

-Daddy".
-Then she threw her arms around him and cried her heart out.
+She threw her arms around him and cried her heart out.

-She looked at me and looked back at him and instinctively knew that he didn't
+Diarmuid gave her a big smile, rubbed her hair and said, "Hey, what's the matter, princess?"
+She looked at me, looked back at him, and instinctively knew that he didn't

 know he was dying.
 She didn't mention heaven.
-She just said "Daddy you have cancer".
-He said "yes but I'm fighting it princess".
+She just said, "Daddy you have cancer".
+He said, "Yes, but I'm fighting it, princess".
+He still thought that chemotherapy would be happening.
+She

 hugged him tightly and let the tears flow.
 He looked at her and looked at me